6bee/aqua-tools/README.md

 ## aqua.tool.polyfill.CallerArgumentExpression

-C# source code only package which allows to use Roslyn/C# 10.0 feature to indicates that a parameter captures the expression passed for another parameter as a string.
+C# source code only package which allows to use C# 10 feature to indicates that a parameter captures the expression passed for another parameter as a string.

 This package generats a polyfill type for `System.Runtime.CompilerServices.CallerArgumentExpressionAttribute` if not already included by target framework version.